Answering your frequently asked questions for the Engineers to the Contract Panel.

-What do I do if I am not satisfied with the services of the EtC?
+What do I do if I'm not satisfied with the services of the EtC?

-There are mechanisms in the contract with your EtC about dispute resolution.
+There should be mechanisms for dispute resolution in the your contract with your EtC. about dispute resolution.
 This is a private matter between the parties.

 However, Panel members are expected to be role models.
 The Steering Group has developed a Code of Ethics applying to the professional attitude and behaviours of a person who has been appointed to the Panel.
 This set of expectations applies to the Panel member’s performance of the role of EtC. Each Panel member has acknowledged and committed to complying with this Code of Ethics.